 As you might imagine, I do a lot of research on attention.
 I believe that mastering control over your attention is the key to not only getting things done, but to living the life you choose.
 And I am finding myself once again at odds with David Allen, Productivity Guru and author of the book from the late nineties called Getting Things Done.

 I have admiration and respect for David Allen, there is no doubt he is a productivity master.
-I learned a lot from him early in my career and I’m sure he doesn’t remember, but I started my career in productivity at Time/System International in the early nineties when David Allen still had a relationship with them.
+I learned a lot from him early in my career and I’m sure he doesn’t remember, but I started my career in productivity at Time/System International in the early nineties when he still had a relationship with them.
 I’m told that much of his Getting Things Done methodology came out of the time he spent working with TSI.
 And I owe much of my Empowered Productivity System to what I learned working there as well.
 So I do agree with David on many basic principles of peak personal productivity.

 But I recently discovered one of his articles and while I acknowledge that it was written a few years ago, I believe it illustrates a fundamental challenge with his teachings.
 They were developed in the late 80’s and 90’s, in a vastly different technology landscape than the one we are currently living in.